 Imagine that the minutes on the face of your watch are equivalent to the angular difference between the runway and the wind direction.
-If the difference is 30 degrees, then thirty minutes is half way around your watch face, therefore the crosswind component is half the wind strength.
-If the angular difference is 45 degrees, then that is three-quarters of the way round your watch face and the crosswind component is three-quarters of the wind strength.
-If the angular difference is 60 degrees or more then consider the crosswind component to be the full strength of the wind.
+If the difference is 30 degrees, then thirty minutes is half way around your watch face; therefore the crosswind component is half the wind strength.
+If the angular difference is 45 degrees; then that is three-quarters of the way round your watch face and the crosswind component is three-quarters of the wind strength.
+If the angular difference is 60 degrees, or more, then consider the crosswind component to be the full strength of the wind (see Figure 2).

 The ability to maintain directional control about the normal axis is the limiting factor for crosswind landings.
 Although it may be easy enough to keep the aeroplane aligned with the runway during the round-out and landing, as the airspeed decreases, rudder effectiveness will reduce and it may be difficult to prevent weathercocking.
 Therefore, as the crosswind component increases, the amount of flap used for the landing is normally reduced.
 This reduces the surface area on which the crosswind can act after landing and therefore improves directional control.

 Although the landing distance may be adequate when calculated using the group rating system or P-charts, any landing with reduced flap will increase the landing roll.
-In addition, if the crosswind is not steady, an increase in approach speed may be required to compensate for windshear and gusts.
+In addition, as with any gusty conditions, if the crosswind is not steady an increase in approach speed may be required to compensate for windshear and gusts.